jaredmiller219/PyJest/README.md

 without `cd`-ing first.
 Targets accept modules, packages, or files ending in `.py` or `.pyjest`; leave them blank to auto-discover tests in `./tests` (PyJest automatically picks up `.pyjest` files as part of discovery).

+### CLI flags to try

+- `--watch [--onlyChanged] [--watch-interval 1.0]`: poll for changes and rerun, optionally narrowing to changed files.
+- `--bail`/`--failfast`: stop on first failure.
+- `--runInBand`: explicit serial execution (default for now).
+- `--maxWorkers 1`: parsed for future parallelism; currently must be 1.
+- `--updateSnapshot`: accepted for future snapshot support.